Josef Martínez: Torino

 On 7 June 2014, Martínez was sold to Italian Serie A club Torino for a reported fee of €3 million.
 He made his debut in a 0–3 away win against Sweden's Brommapojkarna in the third round of the 2014–15 Europa League.
-He scored his first goal for the Granata in the return leg, won 4–0 in Turin (7–0 on agg.).
+He scored his first goal for the Granata in the return leg, won 4–0 in Turin (7–0 on aggregate).

 He made his league debut on 14 September in a 2–0 loss away to Sampdoria.
 On 7 December, he scored his first goal in Serie A during a 2–2 draw with Palermo.
 Four days later, he scored his first brace in the Europa League against Copenhagen, which ended 5–1 in favour of Torino.

 On 30 April 2016, he scored his first brace in Serie A, as Torino won 5–1 away to Udinese.

 Atlanta United

 On 2 February 2017, Martínez was loaned with a buying option to Major League Soccer expansion team Atlanta United.
 He made his league debut on 5 March in a 2–1 home defeat against New York Red Bulls.
 He scored his first career hat-trick, and the first hat-trick in the history of the club, in a 6–1 win at Minnesota United the following week.

 On 21 March, Atlanta announced they had activated the buyout clause for an undisclosed transfer fee.
 He was named the MLS Player of the Month for March after scoring five goals in his first three games in the league.

 On 23 March, while playing for the Venezuela national team against Peru, Martínez injured his left quadricep.
 After more than two months of recuperation, he returned to action only to be injured again over the summer.
 Upon his return from the second injury, he scored hat tricks in two consecutive games against the New England Revolution and Orlando City, and was named the MLS Player of the Month for September 2017.
 Atlanta United finished in a tie for third in the Eastern Conference, but were eliminated in the first round of the MLS Cup Playoffs by Columbus Crew.
 Despite only making 20 appearances (all competitions) due to injury, Martínez finished his first year in Atlanta fourth in the league in scoring, with 20 goals in all competitions, and was named to the MLS Best XI for the 2017 season.